• Home

 The arrival of Charles Darwin

-In 1832, Ecuador officially claimed the Galapagos and just three years later a British naval vessel brought Charles Darwin to the islands.
+In 1832, Ecuador officially claimed the Galapagos.
+And just three years later a British naval vessel brought Charles Darwin to the islands.

-Darwin spent 5 weeks collecting specimens to provide evidence for his theory of evolution which would be published decades later.
-Though he would ultimately turn out to be the islands’ most famous visitor, by today’s conservation standards he surely would have been run off the islands for not just riding tortoises but using them as a food source.
+Darwin spent 5 weeks collecting specimens to provide evidence for his theory of evolution which was published decades later.
+Though he ultimately turns out to be the islands’ most famous visitor, by today’s conservation standards he would surely be run off the islands.

 While some of the islands were declared wildlife sanctuaries as early as 1934, 97% of the archipelago was officially designated as a national park in 1959.